otherjamesbrown/langchain-demo/TESTING_GUIDE.md

 # Testing Guide - Quick Start

+## ⚠️ IMPORTANT: Testing Environment

+**All testing must be performed on the remote server**, not on local machines.
+The local development environment does not have LangChain and other required dependencies installed.

+- Connect to server via SSH: `ssh langchain@<server-ip>`
+- Navigate to project: `cd ~/langchain-demo`
+- Activate virtual environment: `source venv/bin/activate`
+- Run tests from the server

+This includes:
+- Unit tests (`pytest tests/`)
+- Integration tests
+- Research agent tests
+- Testing framework tests (`src/testing/`)

 ## What Was Added

 A comprehensive test suite has been added to the project with **80+ tests** covering all major components.